 From our customers and partners, we derive revenue from a variety of program fees including transaction fees, card fees, network fees and report fees.
 Our programs include other fees and charges associated with late payments and based on customer credit risk.
-Approximately 55.5% and 52.6% of our revenue during 2011 and 2010, respectively, was derived from customer and partner program fees and charges.
+Approximately 46.9% and 51.4% of our revenue during 2012 and 2011 was derived from customer and partner program fees and charges.

 Transaction volume and revenue per transaction.
-Set forth below is revenue per transaction information for the years ended December 31, 2011, 2010 and 2009:
+Set forth below is revenue per transaction information for the years ended December 31, 2012, 2011 and 2010:

-Y Year ended December 31,
+Year ended December 31,

-2011 2010 2009
+2012 2011 2010

 Transactions (in millions)

-North America 152.7 148.6 143.5
+North America 156.9 152.7 148.6

-International ^{1,2} 62.1 41.8 40.6
+International 1 146.9 62.1 41.8

-Total transactions ^{1,2} 214.8 190.4 40.6
+Total transactions 1 303.8 214.8 190.4

 Revenue per transaction

-North America \$ 2.28 \$ 1.94 \$ 1.58
+North America \$ 2.55 \$ 2.28 \$ 1.94

-International ^{1,2} 2.75 3.47 3.09
+International 1 2.09 2.75 3.47

-Consolidated revenue per transaction ^{1,2} 2.42 2.27 1.92
+Consolidated revenue per transaction 1 2.33 2.42 2.27

-Calculation of revenue per transaction for our International segment and on a consolidated basis for the years ended December 31, 2010 and 2009 excludes the impact of a non-renewed partner contract in Europe, inherited from an acquisition, which we chose not to renew.
-This non-renewed contract contributed approximately 3.6 million transactions and \$0.9 million in revenues, net to our International segment in the year ended December 31, 2010 and approximately 6.9 million transactions and \$1.3 million in revenues, net to our International segment in the year ended December 31, 2009.
-This contract had a high number of transactions and very little revenue and if we had included it in the calculation would have reduced International segment revenue per transaction by \$0.25 negative and \$0.38 in the years ended December 31, 2010 and 2009, respectively.
-We believe that excluding the impact of this contract is a more effective measure for evaluating our revenue performance of its continuing business.
-Revenues, net, excluding the impact of a non-renewed partner contract in Europe for our International segment and on a consolidated basis are supplemental non-GAAP financial measures of performance.
-See "Management's Use of Non-GAAP Financial Measures".
+Calculation of revenue per transaction for our International segment and on a consolidated basis for 2010 excludes the impact of a non-renewed partner contract in Europe, inherited from an acquisition, which we chose not to renew.
+This non-renewed contract contributed approximately 3.6 million transactions and \$0.9 million in revenues, net to our International segment in 2010.
+This contract had a high number of transactions and very little revenue and if we had included it in the calculation would have reduced International segment revenue per transaction negatively by \$0.25 in 2010.
+We believe that excluding the impact of this contract is a more effective measure for evaluating the revenue performance of our continuing business.